How to Link Back (and be a blogger's best friend)

 When I receive a series of emails related to similar topics, I suspect that more than a few people are wondering the same thing.
 Recently, I received an email asking about the ethics of sharing art projects via blogs.
 One particular art teacher was feeling torn between sharing her lessons for all to use (which she liked) but didn’t like it when teachers in her own community would use her lessons.
 I suspect that she is not alone in that uncomfortable feeling of being taken advantage of.
 But the question she had was: Should I be feeling this way?

-In short, the answer is kinda yes and kinda no. I don’t generally like to talk about blog tips on my blog as I’m not an expert, but I have learned a few things in the last 3 years.
+In short, the answer is kinda yes and kinda no. I generally don’t like to talk about blog tips on my blog as I’m not an expert, but I have learned a few things in the last 3 years.
 So to avoid feeling like your very soul is being ripped out by dozens of unfeeling teachers, take a step back and know that the problem is mostly because they don’t know better.
-Let’s face it, art teachers are new to blogging and may not know all the bloggy protocol that has slowly been bubbling to the surface.
+Let’s face it, many art teachers are new to blogging and may not know all the bloggy protocol that has slowly been bubbling to the surface.
 So here are a few basics steps that I know will help many of you…

 State your mission

 On every blog platform (Blogger, WordPress, etc) you have the opportunity to introduce yourself and state the purpose of your blog.
 Most blogs allow you to post a picture and say a few brief words.
 Typically, this introduction is best served just below your banner or header.
 That’s where most people look for it.
 I’d highly recommend introducing yourself this way, especially if you have a blog without a menu.